 var currentBaby = hospital.getBaby.bind(hospital);

-currentBaby(); // This is Saad and he is 2 year old
+currentBaby(); // This is Saad and he is 2 year old`this` in basic function

 The basic concept of `this` should remain same.
 But what if we are taking about just a simple function with keyword `this`, well its simply that `window` object.